Garrison Courtney

 Garrison Kenneth Courtney (born 1975/1976) is an American former government official who served as the Chief of Public Affairs for the Drug Enforcement Administration from 2005 to 2009.
 In June 2020, Courtney pleaded guilty to wire fraud after it was uncovered that he had posed as a Central Intelligence Agency officer for four years as a part of an ongoing government contract scheme.
 In October 2020 he received a seven-year prison sentence.

 Early life and education

 Courtney was born in the Philippines, the son of an officer in the United States Air Force.
 He was raised in Great Falls, Montana, where he attended Great Falls High School.
 Courtney attended Montana State University–Northern in 1996, where he served as the editor of The NoMoCo, the school paper.

 Courtney served in the United States Army, and graduated from the University of Montana with a degree in broadcast journalism in 2000.
-He also earned a Master of Public Policy from George Mason University.